cmpt231-16fa/hw3/solns.md

 + (4a) *(5pts)* **Describe** Yaroslavskiy's algorithm:

+  Yaroslavskiy's original paper can be found online (although I wasn't able to find a legal copy).

+  Brad Lyon has made [a nice visualisation](https://learnforeverlearn.com/yaro_web/) of Yaroslavskiy's dual-pivot.

   In the original formulation, the two pivots are chosen to be the first and last elements of the (sub-)array.
 For fully pre-sorted input, this still gives worst-case \`O(n^2)\` behaviour, as all the